Mariya-004/useless_project_temp/README.md

 ## Team Contributions
-- ALINA GEORGE: [EQUAL CONTRIBUTION FOR DOCUMENTATION AND MODEL DEVELOPMENT]
+- ALINA GEORGE: equal contribution for project and model development.
-- KRISHNA AJITH: [EQUAL CONTRIBUTION FOR DOCUMENTATION AND MODEL DEVELOPMENT]
+- KRISHNA AJITH: equal contribution for project and model development.
-- MARIYA JYOTHY: [EQUAL CONTRIBUTION FOR DOCUMENTATION AND MODEL DEVELOPMENT]
+- MARIYA JYOTHY: equal contribution for project and model development.

 ---
 Made with ❤️ at TinkerHub Useless Projects